mofidi80/Superstore_Analysis/README.md

 ## Installation
 1. First intall jupyter notebook from the link below if you haven't already.
    + https://jupyter.org/install
-2. Make sure you have all the libraries mentioned in Built With section installed.
-If not first run your environment then use the following commands:
+2. Make sure you have all the libraries mentioned in Built With section installed; If not first run your environment then use the following commands:
 + Numpy:
   ```console
   pip install numpy